 40th JACT Latin Summer School – 2020 Director’s Report

 It was heartwarming to see, in the midst of such a difficult period of human history, so many students still making the improvement of their Latin a priority for their Summer holiday.
-After finally taking the reluctant decision to abandon all hope of a live Latin Camp (which would have been our first ever in Harrogate) in May, I really did not know how many remote takers we would get.
-Well there was nothing to worry about there and we ended up with our third biggest cohort ever including many who had signed up for live and decided that remote was better than nothing.
+After finally taking the reluctant decision in May to abandon all hope of a live Latin Camp (which would have been our first ever in Harrogate), I really did not know how many remote takers we would get.
+Well there was nothing to worry about there and we ended up with our third biggest cohort ever (129 students) including many who had signed up for live and decided that remote was better than nothing.
 And that it most certainly was – an excellent group of students, among the very nicest hardworking cohorts we have ever had, and a committed team of new and old tutors, saw to that.

 I was surprised that the remote facility did not lead to a further surge in overseas students – in fact we were down to around 5% – though perhaps less surprised that the intake was rather younger than in recent years with 78% of our students still of school age (of whom roughly a quarter were from the state sector).
 We were delighted to continue offering our support to Wilberforce Inc., the charity supporting the learning of Latin in Freetown, Sierra Leone.
 Dick Mowbray has taken the lead with this and I have put a brief report from him at the end of this report.
 This support is ongoing and I hope that it will be my pleasure to welcome three of their students to Harrogate in 2021 on completely free places.

 Staff and Teaching

 It was an unusually large team this year because I wanted to make the teaching groups a little smaller for a remote affair.

 Back on the team this year were:

 |· Rhiannon Litterick

 · Dick Mowbray